List of He-Man and the Masters of the Universe characters: Saurod

 Saurod is a reptilian who can emit sparks out of his mouth.

-He is featured in the 1987 movie assisting Blade, Beast Man, and Karg into retrieving the Cosmic Key.
+He is featured in the 1987 film assisting Blade, Beast Man, and Karg into retrieving the Cosmic Key.
 Saurod is vaporized by Skeletor as penalty for the group's failure.
-He does not speak in the movie and his name is pronounced by Evil-Lyn as "Saraad".
+He does not speak in the film and his name is pronounced by Evil-Lyn as "Saraad".

 His action figure has been the source of controversy with claims that it should not be given to a very young child because the sparks that come out of his mouth are a potential fire hazard.

 In the Masters of the Universe Classics toyline, Saurod's bio identifies him as C'Ngrel Chouluth, a Klybian Lizard Man from the planet Draphnos who rode a meteor shower to Eternia after escaping from Prison Starr.
 As one of the three reptilian species that were spliced with Snake Man DNA, Saurod became an enemy of King Hiss and sided with Skeletor.
 It was stated that during the Second Ultimate Battleground, Saurod slew Sssqueeze and Snake Face.
 Saurod also tried to steal the Cosmic Key from Gwildor to go back in time to prevent the dilution of his species.

 Saurod was performed by Pons Maar in the 1987 live-action film.